Strategic Energy Management (SEM) Summary

 Background

-SAWS’ existing operations consume significant amounts of electricity as water distribution and treatment are inherently energy intensive.
+In order to serve the community, SAWS’ operations consume significant amounts of electricity as water distribution and wastewater treatment are inherently energy intensive.
 Reducing energy consumption would result in significant cost savings and a reduction in SAWS’ carbon footprint.

 kWh– Kilowatt-hour: measured as 1 kilowatt (1,000 watts) of power expended for 1 hour.